cmpaulo/webScrap/README.md

 - How to automate the search for related words in OLX ads.

-- Can I use quantile analysis to find the best product at the best price?
+- Can I use quartile analysis to find the best product at the best price?

 ## Our Plan